This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 • I like the background vocals as they are - try to preserve those

-2) If you’re not familiar with the song, listen to it and all its parts individually.
+2) If you're unfamiliar with the song, listen to it and all its parts individually.
 Know the music like the back of your hand.

-3) Get a rough mix and/or make one yourself.
-This is your noncommittal chance to hear the song begin to transform into what it’s supposed to sound like.
+3) Get a rough mix and make one yourself.
+This is your noncommittal chance to hear the song transform into what it's supposed to sound like.
 However, references are best used with some degree of detachment.
-In other words, they don’t have to make sense or be technically correct – just don’t get accustomed to these ambiguities.
+In other words, they don't have to make sense or be technically correct - don't get accustomed to these ambiguities.

 Technical or Creative?

-Any task that will affect the way something sounds is a creative task.
+Technical tasks don't affect the way the song sounds.
+They are more for organizing and optimizing workflow and require little sonic knowledge.
+So, technical mixing tasks include normalizing the equipment, housekeeping (renaming, ordering, coloring, consolidating), checking for phasing, making groups, and restoring damaged audio.
+Any task that will affect the way something sounds is creative.
 They require a lot of concentration.
-It is important to not let the technical tasks above interfere with and distract you from this flow of intuition.
+It is important not to let the technical tasks above interfere with and distract you from this flow of intuition.
 It is best to do the technical tasks first.
-Creative mixing tasks include dynamic processing, equalization, embellishment, modulation, (just about everything that isn’t technical).
+Creative mixing tasks include dynamic processing, equalization, embellishment, and modulation (about everything that isn't technical).

 In what order do I mix instruments?

-Order of Importance – Mix tracks in order of significance.
-This seems self-evident, but keep in mind, every song highlights a unique combination of parts.
-For instance, the beat is really important in hip-hop but not as important in rock or jazz.
-The advantage of this approach is; the more important instruments get the most room to grow.
+Order of Importance - Mix tracks in order of significance.
+This seems self-evident, but remember that every song highlights a unique combination of parts.
+For instance, the beat is vital in hip-hop but not as important in rock or jazz.
+The advantage of this approach is that the more essential instruments get the most room to grow.

-Parallel Approach – Bring all faders up and set a rough balance before tweaking parts individually until you’ve fine-tuned the overall sound.
+Parallel Approach - Bring all faders up and set a rough balance before tweaking parts individually until you've fine-tuned the overall sound.
 The advantage here is that nothing is manipulated in isolation.
 The drawback is that it becomes difficult to focus when many tracks are involved.
-This technique is best used when there are less than eight tracks in the mix.
+This technique is best used when fewer than eight tracks are in the mix.

 3

-2) Order of Importance – Mix the most important section first (typically the climax or chorus) and move to the other sections later.
+2) Order of Importance - Mix the essential section first (typically the climax or chorus) and move to the other sections later.

 2